WordPress/wp20-book/Content/BB-Chapter-13-The-Pandemic.md

 [WP&Up](https://wordpress.com/discover-wordpress/category/mental-health/), which rebranded itself during the pandemic as A Big Orange Heart, offered specific support for remote workers during the pandemic.
 The [University of Innsbruck](https://www.frontiersin.org/articles/10.3389/fpsyg.2022.853371/full) in Austria used WordPress to set up an emergency online mental health program during their lockdown.
 The Harlem Family Institute used WordPress to publish [My Pandemic Story](http://www.childrenspsychologicalhealthcenter.org/wp-content/uploads/2021/03/MyPandemicStory2021_Sample.pdf), a guided workbook supporting kids’ mental health.

 ### Community Support
 Even in the absence of serious mental health concerns, WordPress helped some people with the general disquiet the pandemic brought.
-Francesca Marano remembers being lead release coordinator for version 5.4 in 2020.
+Francesca Marano remembers being the lead release coordinator for version 5.4 in 2020.
 “It was surreal in Italy,” she says.
 “We were all in lockdown, I was interacting only with my son…Having 5.4 to launch helped us to get through.”

 The welcoming community and robust yet friendly software made WordPress an important source of support for pandemic-era health needs.